espace

 Conference papers reporting on original research and published in their entirety are suitable for deposit to espace.

-Presentation slides and posters are not in scope for deposit to espace.
+Presentation slides and posters are not in scope for deposit to espace at this time.

 Reports published via government, institutional or commercial organisations may not have clearly established or articulated guidelines around copyright and re-use of content.